cxnpl-au/recruitment/cxnpl-submission/README.md

 For the purposes of this project, a single database houses all data for companies and users.
 Permissions are granted in one of two ways: role-based and group-based authorization.
 The system backend can be

 The system incorporates a REST APIs built on a Django server using, currently connected to a sqlite database.
-A simple custom UI has been built using NextJS written in typescript.
+A simple custom UI has been built using NextJS written in typescript with TailwindCSS styling.
 Additionally, the NextAuth library is used as an external authentication library to allow social logins for ease of use for company owners.

 Both the client and servers are hosted publicly on Railway linked here: [https://cxnpl-client-production.up.railway.app/]